mozsearch/mozsearch/docs/aws.md

 before.
 (Note: make sure to delete any old AMIs of the same name before doing this.)
 Once the AMI is created, new jobs will use it automatically.

+### Automated Process

+THIS DESCRIBES THE CURRENT PLAN

+In the event of failure, the provisioning script will:
+1. Schedule the VM to shutdown after 10 minutes.
+This is done so that no one feels compelled to actively watch provisioning.
+If watched / email monit

 ## Updating the machine after startup